Hoyasumii/avengers-endgame/README.md

 F.R.I.D.A.Y.: Something just entered the upper atmosphere.

-[A bright light of thundering energy comes surging down as Ca
+[A bright light of thundering energy comes surging down as Car